kukuu/data-digital-enginering-network/portfolio.md

 As Technical Authority on the UK MoD’s StrikeNet project, I helped to architect a defence - grade digital twin that virtualized combat systems, integrating real-time analytics and AI to enhance mission readiness.

-The solution reduced operational risks by 30% while improving asset managent and reliability - proving its value in high-stakes environments where cost efficiency and system resilience are critical.
+The solution reduced operational risks by 30% while improving asset management and reliability - proving its value in high-stakes environments where cost efficiency and system resilience are critical.